vwilkinson8585/Player-activity-pattern-detection/README.md

 Overview

-This project is my beginner-friendly attempt at understanding how sportsbook VIP teams and player-experience roles track player activity and engagement.
+This project is my attempt at understanding how sportsbook VIP teams and player-experience roles track player activity and engagement.

 I created a simple sample dataset with 20 players and used basic SQL thinking and common-sense pattern reading to spot: